 All complete applications will have a public hearing.
 This is the official opportunity for the public to ask questions about the application, to raise issues, offer suggestions, or indicate their support or opposition.
-The hearing may be interspersed with periods of deliberation by the Board, and may be continued to future dates.
+The hearing may be interspersed with periods of deliberation by the Board, and it may be continued to future dates.
+The Planning Board's monthly schedule is on file in the Land Use Department Office and on the Town's website.

-2.5.7.....DECISION
+2.5.10 DECISION

 Ultimately, the Board must decide whether to approve or deny the application.
-Where approval is warranted the Board may approve the application with conditions, which means that there are additional administrative or technical requirements that must be satisfied to obtain the full approval or that the plan must be revised in some other way to receive final approval.
+Where approval is warranted, the Board may approve the application with conditions, which means that there are additional administrative or technical requirements that must be satisfied to obtain the full approval or that the plan must be revised in some other way to receive final approval.

-2.5.8....TIMING
+2.5.11 TIMING